 A sitemap is a directory of all URL’s present on your blog.
-The sitemap helps search engine to crawl all the web pages present in your blog.
-If you want to tell the search engine about all web pages present on your blog, then you must submit a sitemap to search engine so that it will crawl all URL.
+The sitemap helps search engines to crawl all the web pages present in your blog.
+If you want to tell the search engine about all web pages present on your blog, then you must submit a sitemap to search engines so that it will crawl all URLs.

 If you don’t have Google Search Console installed for your website then refer this guide- Google Search Console setup

-For BlogSpot blog, before submitting the sitemap, you have to update the robot.txt file.
+For the BlogSpot blog, before submitting the sitemap, you have to update the robot.txt file.

-To update the robot.txt file login to BlogSpot dashboard.
+To update the robot.txt file login to the BlogSpot dashboard.
 Navigate to Setting-> Search Preferences

 Update the robot.txt as per the above code.
 Replace yourdomainanme with your actual domain name.
 Save changes.

 Now, open the Google search console and navigate to Sitemap and paste your sitemap URL (mentioned in the robot.txt file).
 Submit it.
 Refer below screenshot.